osixia/docker-mmc-mds/README.md

 docker-mmc-mds
 ==============

-A docker.io image to run Mandriva Directory Server
+A docker image to run Mandriva Directory Server